pammyleong/Arduino_AmebaD_test/AmebaD/Arduino_zip_libraries/readme.txt

-Please download and unzip for all zip libraries for source code.
+Please download and unzip all zip libraries for source code.